 As a result of the Coronavirus roadmap dates, London shows have posted reopening dates this summer in Step Four.
 All the West End reopening dates can be found here.

 Could Coronavirus roadmap dates come earlier than posted?

-Theatres can open from as early as 17 May 2021 in Step Three, and then 21 June 2021 in Step Four.
+Theatres can open from as early as 17 May 2021 in Step Three, and now 19 July 2021 in Step Four.

 Could Coronavirus roadmap dates come later than posted?

 Possibly.
 The government have stressed that moving through the four steps will be led by “data, rather than dates.”
 Although dates have been attached to the four steps, these are flexible and subject to change if Coronavirus rates rise and it's deemed necessary to place restrictions.
 There will be no tiered system though, with all English counties moving through the four steps together.